 Throughout the Old Testament, God promised His people that a Messiah (a Savior) was coming to change life as they knew it.
 Jews in the time of Jesus believed that this Savior would save them from the oppression they were experiencing from the Romans and other hostile nations.

-God told the Israelites that specific signs and attributes that would characterize the one that He would send.
+God told the Israelites that specific signs and attributes would characterize the one that He would send.
 God is mysterious, but He wants people to know Him.
 He wants you to be able to recognize what He is doing.

 Jesus Christ had to fulfill every Old Testament prophecy regarding the coming Messiah.
 There were many, but He fulfilled them all.
 One of these prophecies said, “Therefore my heart is glad and my tongue rejoices; my body also will rest secure, because You will not abandon me to the realm of the dead, nor will You let Your faithful one see decay” (Psalm 16:9-10, NIV).